 Being skilled in handling conflict should be paired by HR with the right tools.

-A good HR system with a performance management module, like Cezanne HR, enables the recording of conversations between employees and their line managers.
+Good HR systems with a performance management module, like Cezanne HR, enables the recording of conversations between employees and their line managers.
 If an HR professional needs to step in to assist with a conflict, it’s much easier for them to get up to speed quickly if there’s a history available of previous discussions on the issue.

 Having a great tool for check ins and performance management can also help HR in persuading line managers and employees to have regular catch ups in the first place, so concerns can be aired before then descend into conflict – be that between the manager and their employee, or the employee and their colleagues.